aselshall/aea/README.md

 This course is designed for students in construction management, environmental engineering, and water resources engineering, with consideration that some students may not have completed a calculus course.
 Modules 0 to 6 are required.
 Module 7 and 8 are elective, and you only need to complete one of them.

 #### Module 0 Course Introduction
-**Learning objectives**: Introduce foundational principles and engineering problem-solving approaches (1 contact hours)
+**Learning objectives**: Understand the course structure and problem-solving approaches in engineering (1 contact hours)

 - **Introduction to advanced engineering analysis**:
   - Overview of course structure and goals (Homework 1)

 #### Moudle 1 Dimensional Analysis – 2 Weeks
-**Learning objectives**: Introduce foundational principles and engineering problem-solving approaches (4 contact hours)
+**Learning objectives**: Apply dimensional analysis and Pi theorem to simplify complex engineering problems (4 contact hours)

 - **1.1 Review of dimensional analysis**:
   - Dimensions and units (Homework 1)